Join other travel nurses & Follow the snowbirds south for the winter

-One of the best reasons to consider travel nursing is that you can follow lucrative contracts to your favorite places around the country.
-As the weather gets colder, thousands of baby boomers will be heading south to seek warmer climates.
-That means there will be more contracts available for health care facilities in those areas.
+Following lucrative travel contracts to your favorite destinations around the country is a popular assignment strategy among travel nurses.
+As the weather gets colder and thousands of baby boomers head south to warmer climates, travel nurse contracts begin increasing in those states.
 Following the snowbirds south is a great way to earn money as a traveling nurse while avoiding the snow and ice up north.
 So where exactly do the snowbirds flock?
 Keep reading to find out:

 U.S. News and World Report suggested Key West as an ideal spot for snowbirds.
 The beaches there are perfect for relaxing, swimming, snorkeling and boating.
 You’ll also find contracts available in larger cities with more health care facilities.